 Experienced Marathon Program (XMP)

-The Experienced Marathon Program (XMP) is designed to train runners with previous marathon and other long distance running experiences to enjoy their training and improve their outcomes.
-The training schedule is designed to fit most of the fall marathons beginning in mid-September and ending in late November.
-Participants of any pace are welcome; it is not an intimidating program.
+The Experienced Marathon Program (XMP) is designed to train runners with previous marathon and other long distance running experiences to improve their training and racing outcomes.
+The program begins in early May using the month of May to ready participants for the more formal training schedule beg inning in June and carrying into December.
+The training schedule is designed to fit most of the fall marathon weekends beginning in September through November.
 In addition to marathon goals, participants often use the program to train for shorter distance races.
-Some train with the program for their first marathons; a number of participants run multiple marathons in the training season.
-While there are many metrics to measure success, each year a number of participants run PR’s and/or Boston Qualifying times.
-Yet the program is designed for slower runners as well.
-Each participant has their own training goals, and meeting those goals measures the success of the program.
-The overall objective of the program is for each individual to meet or exceed their purposes for training with the program.
+XMP is also used by many as a “best” training program for ultra-marathons.
+Depending on the nature of past running experience, a few participants may be admitted to train for their first marathon.
+A number of participants typically run multiple marathons during and past the training season.
+While many metrics are used to measure success, many participants run PR’s and/or Boston Qualifyers each year.
+All participants have their own training goals and meeting those goals measures the success of the program.
+The overall objective of the program is for each individual to meet or exceed their purposes for training.

 Structure: A training schedule that covers the entire season will be provided to each participant following registration.
-The training schedule will accommodate multiple marathon weekends with appropriate build-ups and tapers.
-The schedule addresses all days of the week over the 7-month period from May thru November utilizing 5 to 6 running days per week, although in the past some participants have managed with a 4-day per week schedule, with guidance from the coaches.
-The coaches will adjust the training schedule for individual participants as requested.
+The training schedule will accommodate multiple marathon weekends with appropriate build-ups “to peak” and typical 3-week tapers to the marathon.
+The Program Director will adjust the training schedule for individual participants as requested.

 Each pace group will be provided with six different training paces to be used on assigned training days.
-The various paces will be designed to improve endurance, lactate threshold and oxygen efficiency – all critical components to achieve best marathon performance.
-Three training days per week are specifically dedicated to (1) group long run endurance training on Saturdays, (2) group speed workout training on Tuesdays and (3) tempo marathon pace training on Thursdays.
+The various paces will be designed to improve endurance, lactate threshold and oxygen efficiency – all critical components to best marathon performance.
+Three training days per week are specifically dedicated to: group long run endurance training on Saturdays, group speed workout training (typically at a track) for lactate threshold training and oxygen efficiency on Tuesdays, and tempo marathon pace or high-intensity training on Thursdays (often done individually or in informal groups arranged by participants).

-The Saturday morning group long runs typically start at 6:30 AM, often from Bethesda, using primarily the Capital Crescent Trail, Rock Creek Trail or the C&O Canal Towpath.
-The long runs typically buildup to four 20-mile runs before reaching a 3-week marathon taper.
-Tuesday evenings are speed training days, typically run at a designated track such as Montgomery College or Winston Churchill High School, starting at 6:30 PM.
-The Thursday tempo runs are normally organized by individual runners with help from the coaches and typically include marathon paced miles.
+The Saturday morning group long runs typically start at 6:30 AM, often from Bethesda, using primarily the Capital Crescent Trail, Rock Creek Trail, closed sections of Beach Drive and, on occasion, the C&O Canal Towpath.
+Participants are required to carry hydration on every long run.
+The program will provide water refill opportunities approximately every 5 miles.
+The long runs typically build to four 20-mile “LSD” runs for each marathon weekend.
+The Tuesday evening track workouts are speed training days, typically run at the Montgomery College (Rockville) track starting at 6:30 PM.

 Orientation: